dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 The _Foliage Generator_ script makes up a mesh ready to be imported in your scene, but to finalize its look as, let’s say, a bush or a tree, the material is needed.
 With Quibli you can have it done in two ways.
   * Use the [Stylized Lit shader](../stylized-lit-shader).
 Although the _Stylized Lit_ shader is not designed *specifically* for plants, its wide range of use cases encompasses foliage as well.
 Choose colors in the Gradient Editor, apply a texture and adjust alpha cutout, maybe add details and you are good to go.
   * Use the specialized [Stylized Foliage shader](../stylized-foliage-shader).
 Its niche controls give access to finer details in regards to finalizing the shaping of the models look, and not only the coloring.
 It has a _Wind_ set of parameters, the color controls are more streamlined for working with Foliage, a separate slot for alpha clipping map.

+When you drag the exported plant model into the scene, you'll notice that it is pink, which tells that it is has no material yet.
+You can create a material or choose one the bundled materials coming with Quibli, and either drag it onto the model, or select a material in the model's _Mesh Renderer_.